 8.1.
 The authority has undertaken a public consultation which has resulted in 175 responses, during this process we wrote out to the 1,013 customers that currently have second homes or long term empty properties in Denbighshire to make them aware of the consultation.
-We will take the proposed recommendations through Cabinet in July and Full Council in September 2023.
+We have taken the proposed recommendations through Cabinet in July and now here to Full Council.